strontic/strontic.github.io/xcyclopedia/library/SIHClient.exe-01AB9A5EB2137F371CE2E30013599F78.md

 ## Possible Misuse

 *The following table contains possible examples of `SIHClient.exe` being misused.
-While `SIHClient.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `SIHClient.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --